-4.7 INELIGIBLE COSTS
+4.6 INELIGIBLE COSTS

-The costs associated with these tasks are ineligible:
+The following items are ineligible.

-- any work not strictly necessary for the safe completion of the structure elevation; - any repair of existing deficiencies, including structural and system deficiencies; - modifications or improvements to a septic system except for extension of lines from the raised structure to the existing system; - cost for elevation of more than one foot above Base Flood Elevation; - modifications to structures that are not attached to the structure; - modifications to tubs, pools, spas, hot tubs, and related structures or accessories; - modifications to decks and patios except for modifications that are expressly required by building codes (i.e., stairways and landing modifications); - environmental site remediation costs are not eligible; - costs to bring a non-conforming structure into compliance with current building code, housing code and/or other applicable codes; - unless a satisfactory medical opinion if provided by a duly licensed physician that special access is required for a handicapped or mobility challenge property owner or the property owner's family member residing in the home, costs associated with special access improvements such as elevators, lifts, ramps, etc.; - structures not considered the primary residence (i.e., detached garage, shed and/or barns); and - if the elevation or alteration through flood proofing methods would preclude the structure's continued designation as an "historic structure" or would be damaging to the historical character or value of the structure as determined by the Louisiana State Historic Preservation Office.
+- Any structural and system repair due to existing deficiencies; - Modifications or improvements to a septic system except for extension of lines from the raised structure to the existing system and back flow valves; - Cost for elevation above the maximum allowable elevation for the eligible structure; - Modifications to structures that are not attached to the eligible structure; - Modifications to tubs, pools, spas, hot tubs, and related structures or accessories; - Modifications to decks and patios not connected to or immediately adjacent to the structure except for modifications that are expressly required by building codes (e.g. stairways and landing modifications);

+- The proper remediation, removal and disposal of environmental contaminants including but not limited to (HTRW), lead, asbestos, and asbestos-containing materials in damaged or friable form; - Costs associated with bringing a non-conforming structure into compliance with current building code, housing code, and/or other applicable codes; and - Costs associated with special access improvement (e.g. elevators, lifts, ramps, etc.) that are not deemed eligible (as noted in eligible costs above), and improvements to structures not considered the primary residence (e.g. detached garage, shed and/or barns).

-4.8 METHODS FOR PRIORITIZING NONSTRUCTURAL ELEVATION WORK
+4.7 METHODS FOR PRIORITIZING NONSTRUCTURAL ELEVATION WORK